WilliamTakeshi/elixir_reasonml_food_delivery_service/backend/README.md

 The seed also start some restaurants and meals for easier testing

+## Config

+All configuration is divided in `config/config.exs` `config/dev.exs`, `config/test.exs`, `config/prod.exs` and `config/prod.secret.exs`

+- `config/config.exs`: is loaded on all configs
+- `config/dev.exs`: is loaded when setting the env variable MIX_ENV=dev (default)
+- `config/test.exs`: is loaded when setting the env variable MIX_ENV=test (default for some commands like `mix dev`)
+- `config/prod.exs`: is loaded when setting the env variable MIX_ENV=prod, this one should be used when creating releases
+- `config/prod.secret.exs`: is loaded when setting the env variable MIX_ENV=prod, this file is not on git, all keys should be here

+### Observation

+There is a SendGrid key committed on `config/dev.exs`.
+This should not be the default, but I committed to save toptal`s time to evaluate the code.

 ## Tests

 To run tests you can use `mix test`

+Many tests are async, because Ecto.Adapters.SQL.Sandbox async tests involving a database can be done without worry.
+This means that the vast majority of tests in your Phoenix application will be able to be run asynchronously

-All tests are async so it is really fast to add new tests and doesn't hit the performance too much
+So it is really fast to add new tests and doesn't hit the performance too much

 '''Finished in 33.6 seconds
 51 tests, 0 failures'''